iiPythonx/nova/README.md

 ### Usage

+> [!WARNING]
+> Nova 0.11 introduces some experimental features, you might experience bugs.

 To initialize a Nova project, just run `nova init` and follow the instructions:
 ```sh
 🚀 Nova 0.11.0 | Project Initialization